meilisearch/documentation/reference/api/keys.md

 An array of API actions permitted for the key. `["*"]` for all actions.

-The `*` character can also be used as a wildcard to get all permissions for a route, e.g. `documents.*` to authorize access to all document-related endpoints.

 #### `indexes`

 An array of indexes the key is authorized to act on. `["*"]` for all indexes.